 In the bible (John 18:20–22) we see a reference to an officer who struck Jesus at his arraignment before Annas.
 Often this is cited as the basis for the legend.

-The appearance of The Wandering Jew character shows up as early as the 13th century in stories and literature.
+The appearance of the character shows up as early as the 13th century in stories and literature.
 He is first used in Medieval stories to show anti-Jewish hostility.
 People continued to use his story for oral traditions into the 15th century, where they state the man repented his sins and converted to Christianity to wait out his sentence.

-It wasn’t until the 17th century that the story of The Wandering Jew (he has no given name in most folklore; but in others, he’s called Cartaphilus, Malchus, or Ahasuerus) was used primarily to spread hatred of the Jewish people.
+It wasn’t until the 17th century that the story (the character of the WJ has no given name in most folklore; but in others, he’s called Cartaphilus, Malchus, or Ahasuerus) was used primarily to spread hatred of the Jewish people.
 We will go into more detail on this in the next section.

-Early in the 17th century we see that Germany adopted the story of The Wandering Jew into their pamphlets and literature to highlight the anti-Jewish implications of the story.
+Early in the 17th century we see that Germany adopted the story of this character into their pamphlets and literature to highlight the anti-Jewish implications of the story.
 We see this as early as 1602, in the pamphlet ‘Kurtze Beschreibung und Erzehlung von einem Juden mit Namen Ahasverus, welcher bey der Creutzigung Christi selbst Persbn-lich gewesen : auch das “Crucifige” uber Christum hab helfen schreyen, etc‘ where a man stands outside a church barefooted and thread bare.
 He hangs his head, beats his breast and sighs mournfully at the mention of Jesus’ name.
-This is the first appearance of the Wandering Jew as Ahasuerus whom the Germans nicknamed The Eternal Jew.
+This is the first appearance of the character as Ahasuerus whom the Germans nicknamed The Eternal Jew.

-In 1940 we see the character of The Wandering Jew resurface in a Nazi propaganda film, presented falsely as a documentary by the Nazi administration, called Der ewige Jude which translates into the The Eternal Jew.
+In 1940 we see the character resurface in a Nazi propaganda film, presented falsely as a documentary by the Nazi administration, called Der ewige Jude which translates into the The Eternal Jew.
 This propaganda film was released during the height of the Nazi occupation of Poland and was directed by Fritz Hippler and commissioned by the Nazi Germany’s Minister of Propaganda, Joseph Goebbels.